 Q: You have recently explored the relationships between home oxygen therapy, dyspnea management and caregiver support.
 What did you find?

-Currow: We found that the presence of a caregiver at home enhances the likelihood that oxygen therapy will be initiated (see Currow abstract).
+(see Currow abstract).
 Our study suggests that caregivers may have a role in driving the prescription of oxygen therapy because of a need to be able to do something when the patient is breathless.

 Q: Are you saying that oxygen therapy helps the caregiver more than it helps the dyspneic patient?